nicnikcevic/sink-test/README.md

-# SinkAPP

-## All three of Andrew Heller, Nic Nikcevic, and Frankie Severino worked on this project equally
+# SinkAPP - Andrew Heller, Nic Nikcevic, Frankie Severino

-## Accordingly, we are all subnmitting this for our DALI Lab Application
-## Each individual has their own README detailing what specifically they did
+All three of Andrew Heller, Nic Nikcevic, and Frankie Severino worked on this project equally Accordingly, we are all subnmitting this for our DALI Lab Application Each individual has their own README detailing what specifically they did